nvim-tree/nvim-tree.lua/README.md

 ## Mappings

-nvim-tree comes with number of mappings; for default mappings please see (TODO: link to defaults in doc), for way of configuring mappings see (TODO: link to mapping conf in doc).
+nvim-tree comes with number of mappings; for default mappings please see `:help nvim-tree-default-mappings`, for way of configuring mappings see `:help nvim-tree-mappings`.

 ## Tips & tricks